Academic Issues Committee

 The Budget Committee makes recommendations to the Vice President for Administration & Finance, the Provost, and other appropriate administrators and to the Senate regarding strategic planning related to the College budget.
 These recommendations seek to promote the College’s instructional, scholarly, and service missions.
 The Budget Committee will receives periodic updates regarding the colleges financial position and all long-range financial plans.
 However it apprises itself of the general financial position of the college and of significant policy and priority aspects of budget decisions.

-The Curriculum Committee discusses, studies, and makes recommendations to the College Senate concerning changes to the curriculum including those involving new courses or programs, changes to how courses meet general education requirements, changes to the levels of courses, changes to the number of credit hours, changes in prerequisites, and any substantial changes to programs or courses that affect the course offerings of other departments.
+The Curriculum Committee discusses, studies, and makes recommendations to the College concerning changes to curricula.
+This includes new and revised courses and programs; general education, liberal arts and sciences, and applied learning requirements; changes to course levels credit hours, or prerequisites; and any substantial changes to programs or courses that affect the course offerings of other departments.

 The Curriculum Committee represents the faculty and student body in reviewing the SUNY Morrisville curricula, including both substantial changes to current courses and programs as well as the addition of new courses and programs.